 - Make them know you want to work specifically for them and you’re ready to stick around.

 A cover letter is supposed to tell the recruiter something more about your professional self.
 But don’t make it stretch like a dental floss.
-See: The Perfect Cover Letter Length in 2019
+See: The Perfect Cover Letter Length

 6. Offer your expertise and include a call to action